We produce bold, engaging public art.

 Mountain Time Arts produces inventive public art projects that enliven our relationships to the history, culture and environment of the Rocky Mountain West.

-We cultivate relationships between artists, scholars and community members to conduct research and produce artworks about critical issues in Southwestern Montana.
+We cultivate relationships between artists, scholars and community members to conduct research and produce artworks about critical issues in Southwest Montana.
 MTA is committed to social and environmental justice.
 We understand collaborative and inclusive inquiry as a means to generate new knowledge and work toward solutions for all.
 MTA participants share perspectives and build a culture of engagement and transformation, leading us to a resilient community.

 Art and our environment are core and integrated with the other dimensions of health, resilience, and vitality that people seek.